Skip to content

 "x": (

-min(x_all) + constants.DEFAULT_X_MARGINS[0] + self.extra_x_margin[0],
+min(x_all) + self.constants.DEFAULT_X_MARGINS[0] + self.extra_x_margin[0],

-max(x_all) + constants.DEFAULT_X_MARGINS[1] + self.extra_x_margin[1],
+max(x_all) + self.constants.DEFAULT_X_MARGINS[1] + self.extra_x_margin[1],

 ),